 The accepted cards are Visa, Master Card, Maestro, Diners Card, Cirrus, and American Express.
 If you want to pay using your credit card, there is a service charge of 3.5%.

 Know our Money

 Nepal’s currency is called the Nepalese Rupees.
-The shops, vendors, or service providers might use any of these abbreviations NRP, NRs, and Rs to denote the local currency price.
+Therefore, the shops, vendors, or service providers might use any of these abbreviations, NRP, NRs, and Rs, to denote the local currency price.

 If you are not sure if the currency you are planning to bring is accepted, go to this Nepal Rastra Bank page.
 The best place to exchange money would be in Thamel’s tourist district, where there are many money changers.

 If you are going on a trek, it is best to have local currency with you and bring a little extra if you run out.
 You will get a lousy exchange rate in the villages, as the lodge owners have to wait until they get down to a city/town before they can change your foreign currency into local money.
 If you have leftover local currency, you can use it for food or shopping after your trek.
 It is always good to have small denominations to make small payments, especially when you are trekking.